Sydney-Informatics-Hub/AgReFed-ML/README.md

 - accommodate measurement error of the observations
 - incorporate numerous variables as predictors (covariates)
 - prediction of heteroscedastic uncertainty estimates
-- prediction at any spatial (-temporal) support (e.g., for block integration)
+- prediction at any spatial (-temporal) resolution

 ## Installation